The Word Problem for One-relation Monoids: A Survey: Early results ( 1914 -- 1960 )

 \begin{example} Let $\Gamma$ be an (undirected) finite graph with vertex set $a_1, \dots, a_k$.
 Let

-Then $A(\Gamma)$ is a \textit{right-angled Artin group} (RAAG).
+Then $A(\Gamma)$ is called a \textit{right-angled Artin group} (RAAG).
 Evidently, the left and right graphs of $A(\Gamma)$ are both isomorphic to $\Gamma$, and hence the above presentation for $A(\Gamma)$ is a cycle-free presentation if and only if $\Gamma$ is a finite forest.
-Hence given any $\Gamma$, as the left and right divisibility problems are trivially decidable in the monoid presentation with the same generators and defining relations (often called a \textit{trace monoid}), it follows by a result due to Sarkisian~\cite[Theorem~3]{Sarkisian1979} that the word problem is decidable for the RAAG $A(\Gamma)$ whenever $\Gamma$ is a finite forest.
+Hence, given any $\Gamma$, as the left and right divisibility problems are trivially decidable in the monoid presentation with the same generators and defining relations (often called a \textit{trace monoid}), it follows by a result due to Sarkisian~\cite[Theorem~3]{Sarkisian1979} that the word problem is decidable for the RAAG $A(\Gamma)$ whenever $\Gamma$ is a finite forest.
 We remark that this is quite a contorted method of solving the word problem; in fact the word problem is relatively straightforward to solve in $A(\Gamma)$ for arbitrary finite graphs $\Gamma$ (see especially Crisp et al. \cite{Crisp2009}).
-Right-angled Artin groups play a key r\^ole in modern geometric group theory due to their rich subgroup structure, especially in the work of Wise \& Haglund on special cube complexes (an area far beyond the scope of this survey; the reader is directed to Wise's monograph \cite{Wise2012}). \end{example}
+Furthermore, it is a consequence of a more general due to Paris \cite{Paris2002} that any trace monoid embeds in its corresponding right-angled Artin group; this is also easy to prove using the theory of rewriting systems, cf. Chouraqui \cite{Chouraqui2009}.
+Right-angled Artin groups play a key r\^ole in modern geometric group theory due to their rich subgroup structure, as demonstrated in the work of Wise \& Haglund on special cube complexes (an area far beyond the scope of this survey; the reader is directed to Wise's monograph \cite{Wise2012}) and the recent interest in solving equations over right-angled Artin groups, cf. e.g. \cite{Shestakov2005, Shestakov2006, CasalsRuiz2011}. \end{example}

-We emphasise that given a presentation, it is easily decidable whether it has left or right cycles, or indeed whether it is cycle-free.
+We emphasise that, given a presentation, it is easily decidable whether it has left or right cycles, or indeed whether it is cycle-free.
 The key property of cycle-free monoids is that one can show that any such monoids are in fact group-embeddable.